Alibakhshov/TSP-with-Genetic-Algorithm/README.md

     ```bash
     python main.py
     ```

-2. Input your TSP data through the graphical interface.

-3. Configure Genetic Algorithm parameters if desired.
+2. Choose the matrix size and click on the "Ok" button to generate a random distance matrix.
+3. Input the matrix values and select the starting node.

-4. Click the "Run" button to start the optimization process.
+4. Click on the "Run" button to start the Genetic Algorithm.

-5. View the optimized route and statistics in the results section.

 ## Contributing